 Supposing we wish to determine the electron flows and potential differences with our tube used in the circuit of Fig. 184.
 The control voltage applied across the grid resistor changes from four volts positive to four volts negative.
-The grid blas is six volts negative.
-The plate battery or other plate supply delivers a potential difference of 300 volts.
+The grid bias is six volts negative.

+difference of 300 volts.
 The load has a resistance of 20,000 ohms.
 This load represents any electrical device to be operated by changes of electron flow in the plate circuit.